ridomin/RigadoS1-PnPDemo/Readme.md

 |Rigado.S1-PnP-GA|Device simulator using the preview DeviceClient SDK (without PnP support) by manually adopting the `$iotin` convention|[Devices.Client 1.29.0-preview004](https://www.nuget.org/packages/Microsoft.Azure.Devices.Client/1.29.0-preview-004)|
 |Rigado.S1-Central-GA|Device simulator targeting Central without using PnP (no auto register)|[Devices.Client 1.23.2](https://www.nuget.org/packages/Microsoft.Azure.Devices.Client/1.23.2)

-These three are completely functional and Telemetry, Properties and Commands work seamessly with Central and/or Hub.
+These three projects are completely functional: Telemetry, Properties and Commands work seamessly with Central and/or Hub.

-The only caveat is in the last one is not using the *magic payload* at registration time with DPS, since the current DeviceClient does not handle properly the DPS REST API.
-Although it's not a real PnP device it can be integrated with Central no matter which SDK version is being used.
+The only caveat is in the last project, it's not using the *magic payload* at registration time with DPS, since the current DeviceClient does not handle properly the DPS REST API.
+Although it's not a real PnP device but can report Telemetry and react to Commands/Properties from Central or Hub.

 ## S1 Device v1

-The samples are based on the existing Rigado S1 device available in the Device Catalog [here](https://catalog.azureiotsolutions.com/details?title=S1-Sensor&source=all-devices-page&deviceId=e88f15ce-226f-4817-b0e0-712498b015da).
+These samples are based on the existing Rigado S1 device available in the Device Catalog [here](https://catalog.azureiotsolutions.com/details?title=S1-Sensor&source=all-devices-page&deviceId=e88f15ce-226f-4817-b0e0-712498b015da).

 The capability model v1 is available in the Public Model Repository: [urn:rigado:S1_Sensor:1](https://repo.azureiotrepository.com/models/urn:rigado:S1_Sensor:1?api-version=2019-07-01-preview&expand=true) and is also copied to this repo [`_models/S1_DCM.json`](_models/S1_DCM.json)